Aidar5/nattoeng/docs/source/book/18_db/replace.rst

     | 0030.A3AA.C1CC | sw3      | Cisco 3850 | London, Green Str | 10.255.1.3 | 255       |
     +----------------+----------+------------+-------------------+------------+-----------+

-In this case, MAC address in the new entry is the same as in existing one, so the replacement occurs.
+In this case, MAC address in new entry is the same as in existing one, so the replacement occurs.

 .. note::